-The Community Doula Connection is a non-profit organization that will connect low income and high-risk individuals and families with experienced birth and postpartum doula support.
-We will offer holistic, anti-oppressive and trauma informed training to fully equip our doulas so that they can provide specific and specialized support for these families.
+The Community Doula Connection Program will connect low income and high-risk individuals and families with experienced birth and postpartum doula support.
+In partnership with the Nesting Doulas and other training organizations we will offer a holistic, anti-oppressive and trauma informed curated program to fully equip doulas so that they can provide specific and specialized support for these families.
 Furthermore, we will compensate doulas fairly for their work rather than relying on them to volunteer or work at reduced rates.

 “In a society, and at a time where supports (community and personal) for pregnant mothers are often few and far between, doulas can fill the gap by providing continuous support during labour and birth, as is demonstrated in the Cochrane Review – Continuous support for women during childbirth.”

-The vision of the Community Doula Connection is to train doulas with the skills to be able to identify and meet the needs of each unique family, including the ability to refer clients to partnering agencies and other resources in the community.
+The vision of the Community Doula Connection Program (CDCP) is to hire doulas who are trained with the skills to be able to identify and meet the needs of each unique family, including the ability to refer clients to partnering agencies and other resources in the community.
 The care will encompass an awareness and sensitivity around trauma, addictions, violence and abuse, mental health barriers, cultural diversity, sexual-orientation, gender identification, physical (dis)ability, and socio-economic status.

 In order to embody a feminist philosophy of treatment, a holistic and anti-oppressive care model is needed to fully support women through the entire birthing process.
 With feminist therapy arising in response to the psychological distress that women have experienced, support and counselling of women must demonstrate an anti-oppressive, inclusive, and empowering approach that strives to dismantle power dynamics prevalent in the mainstream medical model.

-What separates the Community Doula Connection from other low/no cost doula organizations is the specialized training provided so that doulas are able to identify and meet the needs of each unique family.
+What separates the Community Doula Connection Program (CDCP) from other low/no cost doula organizations is the specialized training that the doulas are required to take, in order for them to identify and meet the needs of each unique family.
 Unlike other organizations we will not rely on new doulas to volunteer their time.
 Though it is useful to have a confidant in birth, we feel that it is essential to have an experienced support person working with individuals and families who require a higher level of care.
 We invite experienced doulas to enhance their training with us.
-Along with this training, they will also receive coaching, mentorship, as well as feedback and support from the organization.
+Through this program the Doula’s will also receive coaching, mentorship, as well as feedback and support from the organization.
 This will provide doulas with an increased level of support so that they in turn, can offer support to the families that we work with.

 Recent Research has demonstrated that when families, especially those who are young, at risk, marginalized or low income, are supported through the entire perinatal period and beyond, they experience improved birth outcomes and enhanced early childhood development.
 Doula support can alleviate the burden on health care staff during, and also before and after labour by ensuring that the woman’s non-medical needs are met while simultaneously enhancing communication between the mother/family and birth staff.

 This Service is needed in our communities and is not currently available.
-We are a small group of people (A doula-artist, a doula-social worker, a doula-medical anthropologist-acupuncturist, a doula in training-BA Global studies) working hard to get this project running.
+We are a small group of people working hard to get this program running.
 If you are interested in getting involved or offering your support in the way of; financial assistance, working alongside our organization, or becoming a board member, please be in touch.